althafhpa/cypress/README.md

    The results are used to generate visual diff reports that highlight differences between the baseline and comparison environments.

-   If you have a different usecase you can just clone the script and modify.
+   If you have a different use case you can just clone the script and modify.

    For example you can remove existing authentication in the script and add the code for your authentication mechanism.

-   Requirements
+   **Requirements**

    1. Clone the repository